Success stories / 04 Dec 2017

 He describes LVAD as a mechanical device with a tube connected to the left ventricle, a pump, and another tube connected to the aorta.
 “When the left ventricle fills with blood, it flows through the tube and into the internal pump, which pushes it forcefully out into the aorta.”

 On August 29, 2017, the pioneering team performed the Philippines’ first implantation of LVAD, which lasted about four hours.
 “Unlike artificial hearts, an LVAD does not replace the heart, but supplements its pumping function previously weakened by heart failure.
-An LVAD can be used in patients who are awaiting heart transplantation, as well as patients who cannot undergo transplantation for having comorbi-dities.
+An LVAD can be used in patients who are awaiting heart transplantation, as well as patients who cannot undergo transplantation because of comorbidities.
 With the availability of this procedure here, I am glad that advanced heart failure patients will no longer need to travel abroad to get this implant,” says Dr. Cristobal, who looks forward to making this procedure broadly available in the Philippines.

 “The LVADs that are available now are very reliable and can support patients for years.
-Should the battery start to run low, it will produce an alarm to let the person know that it needs changing.
+Should the battery start to run low, it will trigger an alert to let the person know that it needs changing.
 An additional battery is always connected to the controller, so if one battery runs down, there is another to power the LVAD for several more hours.
-Indeed, technology has come a long way in the past years and I am looking forward to further improvements in battery technology, so that soon, these patients will carry LVAD longer with smaller batteries making the device lighter and a lot more portable,” says Dr. Cristobal.
+Indeed, technology has come a long way in the past years and I am looking forward to further improvements in battery technology, so that soon, these patients will carry LVAD longer with smaller batteries, making the device lighter and a lot more portable,” says Dr. Cristobal.

 He adds that LVAD grants “the miracle of life” in the most hopeless cases of heart failure.
-“I am proud that here at St. Luke’s, there is now a multidisciplinary team that could offer multiple innovative treatments for people with advanced heart failure, including LVAD.
+“I am proud that here at St. Luke’s, there is now a multidisciplinary team that can offer multiple innovative treatments for people with advanced heart failure, including LVAD.
 We now have the experience and expertise in dealing with all these complex procedures.”